FAU Poll: Hispanic Consumers Wary at Start of 2023

 Respondents Worried About the Economy, but Personal Finances Offer Hope

-BOCA RATON, Fla., April 19, 2023 /PRNewswire/ -- Hispanic consumers were less optimistic at the beginning of 2023, concerned about the U.S. economy in the short and long term, according to a new poll from the Florida Atlantic University Business and Economics Polling Initiative (FAU BEPI).
+BOCA RATON, Fla., April 19, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Hispanic consumers were less optimistic at the beginning of 2023, concerned about the U.S. economy in the short and long term, according to a new poll from the Florida Atlantic University Business and Economics Polling Initiative (FAU BEPI).

 The Hispanic Consumer Sentiment Index fell to 80.2 in the first quarter, down from 85.3 in the fourth quarter of 2022, but it remains well above the 74.3 in the third quarter of 2022.